-It should come as no surprise that interest in internal alternative provision (IAP) is gaining momentum.
+It should come as no surprise that interest in internal alternative provision (IAP) – often referred to as an inclusion support base within a whole school inclusion strategy – is gaining momentum.
 What is surprising is how long it has taken us to get here.

-An exploratory study published by the DfE at the end of January refers to a School and College Panel Survey from June 2023 that revealed that 12% of secondary schools and 4% of primary schools have an IAP, while 9% of secondary schools and 3% of primary schools were planning to open one.
+An exploratory study published by the Department for Education at the end of January refers to a School and College Panel Survey from June 2023 that revealed that 12% of secondary schools and 4% of primary schools have an IAP, while 9% of secondary schools and 3% of primary schools were planning to open one.
 Even within this small-scale study of ten mainstream secondary schools, the research highlights a wide variety of uses and approaches.
 Within the key findings, the authors identify two factors for success: the importance of recruiting staff with the right skills – particularly expertise in SEND and behaviour support – and the significance of pupil-staff relationships.
-However, as they acknowledge, this research does not provide a clear definition of what best practice looks like.
+However, as they acknowledge, this research does not provide a clear definition of what best practice looks like for an inclusion base or specialist base within a school’s inclusion strategy.

 Suspensions and exclusions have reached record levels, and while absence showed slight improvement in the autumn term, it remains a chronic issue.
 Current strategies to reduce both absence and exclusion are clearly falling short and the financial cost of external placements, whether respite or long-term, is becoming unsustainable.
 A 2018 AP market analysis showed that average costs per student ranged from £17,600 for PRUs to £20,400 for independent AP placements.
-Although internal AP is also a significant financial commitment, in a time of tight budgets and uncertain impact, it’s easy to see why schools are exploring in-house solutions.
+Although internal AP is also a significant financial commitment, in a time of tight budgets and uncertain impact, it’s easy to see why schools are exploring internal inclusion bases or support bases as part of a broader whole school inclusion strategy to reduce lost learning.

-However, establishing effective internal alternative provision can be daunting.
-Schools face considerable obstacles, particularly due to the lack of codified standards and evidence-based practices.
+However, establishing effective internal alternative provision — sometimes described as an inclusion support base — can be daunting.
+Schools face considerable obstacles, particularly due to the lack of codified standards and evidence-based practices for designing an effective inclusion base.
 From my own experience, I know this is no simple task.
 I didn’t want our provision to be merely a temporary reprieve from suspension but defining its purpose and structure was a significant challenge.
-In many ways, I was running a school within a school: a distinct provision serving a separate function, yet one that needed to be integrated to some degree to ensure students could successfully transition back into mainstream classes.
+In many ways, I was running a school within a school: a distinct support base serving a separate function, yet one that needed to be integrated to some degree to ensure students could successfully transition back into mainstream classes and minimise lost learning.

-Fortunately, at that time, The Difference was developing a framework for developing IAP, which they later shared with attendees at their first symposium in June 2024.
+Fortunately, at that time, The Difference was developing a framework for internal alternative provision, which they later shared with attendees at their first symposium in June 2024.
+The framework focused on how internal provision can operate as part of a whole school inclusion strategy.
 Three key takeaways for me were:

 -

-It’s essential to clearly define, safeguard, and uphold the purpose, access criteria, and boundaries of your provision.
+It’s essential to clearly define, safeguard, and uphold the purpose, access criteria, and boundaries of your inclusion support base.

 -

-If students referred to IAP were to feel like valued members of the school community and be successfully reintegrated, all staff had to be involved in the process.
+If students referred to IAP were to feel like valued members of the school community and be successfully reintegrated, all staff had to be involved in the process — reinforcing a genuine whole school inclusion strategy.

 -